Intensive Outpatient Treatment:

 We make it clear to clients that family involvement is not only a requirement of insurance carriers but also greatly improves rates of success for substance abusers.
-We feature a Family Night, which is generally held the last Thursday of each month during IOP time at no extra cost to the client.
+We feature a Family Night, which is generally held each month during IOP time at no extra cost to the client.
+(Please check with the facility for dates).
 Clients attend a special family IOP session with their loved ones.
 Both facets of our family program are facilitated by Masters Level therapists with years of substance abuse counseling experience.
 We encourage our clients to consider family therapy sessions with our trained counselors as a supplement to their treatment.
 Family therapy sessions can further educate family members and help facilitate open communication and help minimize enabling, codependence, and dysfunction in the family system.

 What comes after IOP?
-Some participants choose to step down to attending group one evening per week or attend individual counseling at First Step to help with maintaining the benefits gained in the program.
-Other clients participate in the 12-step programs such as AA or NA.
+Every client who successfully completes any level of counseling groups, and is remaining abstinent, is welcome to continue aftercare for $5 per session for as long as he or she would like to attend.
+Some participants choose to “step down” to attending group one evening per week or attend individual counseling at First Step to help with maintaining the benefits gained in the program.
+Others participate in the 12-step programs such as AA or NA.
 A few choose to attend other self-help groups such as Smart Recovery and some participate at a new level in their church or spiritual support groups.
-As a bonus, every client who successfully completes any level of counseling groups, and is remaining abstinent, is welcome to continue aftercare for $5 per session for as long as he or she would like to attend.
-Our goal is to help program participants maintain the gains earned during participation in our programs.
+Our goal is to help program graduates maintain the gains earned during participation in our programs.
 Research and our experience proves that the longer a program participant remains in treatment and aftercare, the higher the chances are for maintaining sobriety.

 “The counselors did a great job.
 The one thing we talked about that stuck with me was to have a plan.
 I will definitely be using the recommend plan when I leave First Step Services.”
 Anonymous